Best Kid-Friendly Restaurants on Buford Highway

 My friend, Carey Wise, is my Buford Highway tour guide.
 I refer to him when I head that way for a new culinary adventure.
 He is the former Executive Chef at Fox Bros.
-Bar-B-Q and now owns Southern Links BBQ.
-He has a wealth of culinary knowledge, so I asked him for his Buford Highway short list.
+Bar-B-Q. He has a wealth of culinary knowledge, so I asked him for his Buford Highway short list.

-El Rey del Taco: Authentic Mexican food.
+Taqueria El Rey Del Taco: Authentic Mexican food.
 5288 Buford Hwy.